 Current Treatments for Spinal Stenosis

 Depending on the stage and severity, doctors may recommend certain lifestyle modifications, such as physical therapy, to help enhance overall strength and flexibility and reduce inflammation in tissues around your spine.
-Nonsteroidal anti-inflammatory drugs (NSAIDs) may be prescribed to help reduce pain and swelling for patients with .
+Nonsteroidal anti-inflammatory drugs (NSAIDs) may be prescribed to help reduce pain and swelling for patients.
 Steroids could be used if more severe inflammation is found, accompanied by spasms throughout surrounding muscles.
-In some cases, surgery may be suggested to increase available nerve paths, which will alleviate pressure caused by spinal Stenosis.
+In some cases, surgery may be suggested to increase available nerve paths, alleviating pressure caused by spinal Stenosis.
 Surgery may require rods or screws combined with fused vertebrae sections.

 Non-surgical treatments may include:

-• Physical therapy – Physical therapy can involve various techniques such as manual manipulation, massage, ultrasound, and stretching.
-It is often used to reduce pain, improve flexibility and strength in the lumbar spine area, and promote better posture.
+- Physical therapy—Physical therapy can involve manual manipulation, massage, ultrasound, and stretching.
+It is often used to reduce pain, improve flexibility and strength in the lumbar spine, and promote better posture.

-• Medications – Nonsteroidal anti-inflammatory drugs (NSAIDs) are generally prescribed to reduce inflammation in the abdomen and around the spine.
-Oral corticosteroids can also be prescribed to reduce epidural swelling and provide short-term relief from spinal stenosis symptoms.
+- Medications – Nonsteroidal anti-inflammatory drugs (NSAIDs) are generally prescribed to reduce inflammation in the abdomen and around the spine.
+Oral corticosteroids can also be prescribed to minimize epidural swelling and provide short-term relief from spinal stenosis symptoms.
 Your physician may also offer additional medications, such as muscle relaxants or narcotics, for temporary pain relief on an as-needed basis [3]

-• Support Devices- Braces or supports for neck or lower back can be worn to help relieve pressure over time.
-It will maintain proper posture, encourage healing by improving circulation around affected areas, help relieve muscle spasms and pain levels, and further restrict movement of the discs within the vertebral column.
+- Support Devices—Braces or supports for the neck or lower back can be worn to help relieve pressure over time.
+They will maintain proper posture, encourage healing by improving circulation around affected areas, help relieve muscle spasms and pain levels, and further restrict movement of the discs within the vertebral column.

 Treatment for Lumbar & Cervical Spinal Stenosis